IBM-Cloud/nodejs-data-lake-dashboard/README.md

 During development use the `dev` script.
 This will launch `ng serve` and `nodemon` to automatically restart the app when changes occur.

 1. Copy the VCAP_SERVICES to the local sample application.
   - In the browser, go to https://console.bluemix.net/dashboard/apps and select the deployed `dashboard-nodejs` application.
 Click **Runtime** -> **Environment variables**.
-Alternatively, use the command `bx app env dashboard-nodejs` to view environment variables.
+Alternatively, use the command `ibmcloud app env dashboard-nodejs` to view environment variables.
   - Copy the VCAP_SERVICES to the clipboard using the copy button.
   - Paste the VCAP_SERVICES content to the sample applications `vcap-services.json` file overwriting existing content and save.
 2. Run `npm run dev`.